stjudecloud/rfcs/text/data_versioning.md

 # Motivation

-To provide the community with harmonized data from experiments performed at St. Jude Children's Research Hospital, the St. Jude Cloud team has developed a datatype-specific harmonization workflows.
+To provide the community with harmonized data from experiments performed at St. Jude Children's Research Hospital, the St. Jude Cloud team has developed datatype-specific harmonization workflows.
 Over time, it is necessary to incorporate bug fixes and other changes in those workflows and the underlying tools.
 In order to make these changes with minimal impact, we seek to define "data versions", within which, we have evidence that the workflow results are compatible and not "substantially" different.
 This RFC will lay out the methods by which we determine what constitutes a significant difference in the resulting data.

 # Pre-Discussion